Graphic Design Communication (B.S.)

 Graduates of graphic design communication will demonstrate the ability to:

 - Identify communication design problems to support appropriate solutions for intended audiences and context.

 - Conduct research and analysis to shape solutions.

 - Generate and/or prototype multiple solutions to discover possibilities.

-- Collaborate productively in interdisciplinary teams.
+- Collaborate productively in teams (especially interdisciplinary teams where appropriate).

 - Adapt to continually changing professional challenges.